-More than one-third of the adults in the United States are obese, according to the eggheads at Center for Disease Control and Prevention (CDC).
-And, over the years, that number hasn’t been getting better…it’s been getting worse.
-And obesity can lead to heart disease, type 2 diabetes, and much more.
+More than one-third of the adults in the United States are obese, according to the eggheads at the Centers for Disease Control and Prevention (CDC).
+And over the years that number hasn’t been getting better… it’s been getting worse.
+Obesity can lead to heart problems, blood sugar irregularities, and much more.

-But, taking a daily walk can help you stay in shape—and if you are obese or overweight, it’s a low-impact way to ease into exercise.
+But, taking a daily walk can help you stay in shape — and if you’re obese or overweight, it’s a low-impact way to ease into exercise.
 If you combine your daily jaunt with sensible dietary substitutions, like consuming fewer simple carbs and replacing soda with water, the walk can be surprisingly beneficial for weight loss.
 On top of that, walking can also elevate mood and alleviate stress.
-But that’s not all.
+But those aren’t the only benefits of walking.

 1. Walking Aids Digestion

-According to research that appeared in The New York Times, a post-meal walk can aid digestion and control blood sugar levels.
+According to research that appeared in The New York Times, a post-meal walk can aid digestion and help normalize blood sugar levels.
 Alternatively, physically moving away from the dinner table eliminates the possibility of going back for seconds, thirds, or nineteenths.

 “Walking strengthens the legs and core, and improves cardiovascular fitness,” says Lisa Lynn, PT, FT, a specialist in performance nutrition.
 “In fact, walking strengthens the bones better than biking, swimming, or elliptical training.”